Product Data Sheet

 - Complies with Canada VOC Concentration Limits for Architectural Coatings Regulations

-Surface Preparation … Concrete must be clean and dry prior to HIAC application.
+Surface Preparation … Concrete must be clean and dry prior to HIAC (VOC) application.
 Remove stains and discolourations.
-New concrete should be properly cured for a minimum of seven days prior to HIAC application.
-(CS-309 is compatible.)
+New concrete should be properly cured for a minimum of seven days prior to HIAC (VOC) application.
+(The CS-309 line is compatible.)

-Drying Time … HIAC dries quickly.
-Drying times may be extended depending on application rate, temperature, humidity, and project conditions.
+Drying Time … Product dries quickly.
+Drying times will vary depending on application rate, temperature, humidity, and project conditions.
 Restrict foot traffic for at least four hours.
 Twelve hours is preferable.

-Cleanup … Clean tools after use with a solvent such as SEALTIGHT SOLVENT, xylol, or toluol.
+Cleanup … Clean tools after use with a solvent such as xylene, toluene, or SEALTIGHT SOLVENT from W. R. MEADOWS.

-For industrial use only.
-Apply without dilution or thinning VOC content of the product.
-FOR EXTERIOR APPLICATION ONLY.
-Surfaces treated with HIAC may become slippery under certain conditions.
-HIAC should not be applied during high temperature conditions in direct sunlight.
+Product should not be applied during high temperature conditions in direct sunlight.
 These conditions cause rapid evaporation, which does not allow the film to form properly.
-Under these conditions, the film may peel, bubble and/or turn white (blush).
+Under these conditions, the film may peel, bubble, and/or turn white (blush).
 Surface temperature of the concrete must be between 4° – 32° C.